 Contact the hospital

 Your nurse will give you telephone numbers for the hospital.
 You can call them if you feel unwell or need advice any time of day or night.
 Save these numbers in your phone or keep them somewhere safe.

 Risk of infection

-Contact the doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-your child suddenly feels unwell, even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

 Clofarabine can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 Tell your doctor if you have any bruising or bleeding you can’t explain.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Some people may need a drip to give them extra platelets.